UK Motorway Laws

 If there aren’t any speed limits shown on the gantry above the lanes, it means the national speed limit is in place for that section of the motorway.

-A recent survey by road safety campaign group Brake and the breakdown recovery firm Green Flag questioned over 2,000 UK motorists and found that only 48% of drivers know how to use smart motorway and 25% admitted to not knowing what a smart motorway is.
+A recent survey by road safety campaign group Brake and the breakdown recovery firm Green Flag questioned over 2,000 UK motorists and found that only 48% of drivers know how to use smart motorways and 25% admitted to not knowing what a smart motorway is.

 There are several important rules, which some drivers claim not to know: